2. Understanding Topology

 Operators in Python

-You’ve already seen a few of these in the past week, but an operator is a mathematical symbol that produces a result based on two values or variables.
+You’ve already seen a few of these in the past week, but an operator is a mathematical symbol that represents an operation undertaken on one or more values or variables (known as operands).
 In the following table you can see some of the most common operators, along with some examples:

 + |